Evidence of quantum phase transition in real-space vacuum entanglement of higher derivative scalar quantum field theories: Results

-\item [(III)] $\tau = 1$, $\epsilon = \pm 1$ corresponding to the dispersion relation $\omega^2 = k^2 \pm k^4/\kappa^2 + k^6/\kappa^4$ \end{itemize} In the case of (I), like for canonical scalar field, the entanglement entropy is linearly related to $n$ for all values of $P$ hence, will not be presented in the main text \cite{supp1}.
-The results for case (III) are similar to case (II), hence, we only present the results of case (II).
+For case (I), like in canonical scalar field, the entanglement entropy scales linearly as $n$ for all values of $P$.
+Hence, we will not present the results in the main text (see supplementary material for more details).
+The results for case (III) are similar to case (II), hence, we only present the results for case (II).

-In Fig.~(\ref{fig:6thDerivative}) we have plotted $S$ versus $n$ for different values of the coupling constant $P$.
+In Fig.~(\ref{fig:6thDerivative}), we have plotted $S$ versus $n$ for different values of the coupling constant $P$.
 The following points are interesting to note: First, the entropy profile changes as the coupling strength $P$ is increased.
 In the case of $P = 10^{-4}$, the entropy is linearly related to $n$, however, as $P$ increases the entropy-area linear relation is broken and the entropy changes by an order.
 It is interesting to see in the case of higher values of $P$, for large values of $n$ the entropy scales linearly with area up to certain value of $n$ and it is highly non-linear and for small values of $n$ the entropy scales linearly with area.
 Second, it is known that the area-law is valid for gapped systems~\cite{eisert2007,lai2013}.
-It is important to note that even after the addition of higher derivative terms the system is gapped, however, the area-law is violated.
-Third, the area-law violation is generic feature for the Hamiltonian (\ref{eq:disc-Ham}) containing sixth-derivative term.
-In other words, the area-law violation exists for all $N$'s \cite{supp1}.
+It is important to note that the addition of NNN coupling make the system gap-less and the area-law is violated.
+Third, the area-law violation presented here is a generic feature for the Hamiltonian (\ref{eq:disc-Ham}) containing NNN coupling and it is intrinsic to gap-less quantum Hamiltonian.
+In other words, the area-law violation exists for all values of lattice points $N$'s (see supplementary material for more details).
+Fourth, the area-law is satisfied for case (I), dispersion relation is $\o^2= k^2+k^4/\k^2$ and dynamical critical exponent is $z=2$, which is consistent with the analysis reported in Ref. \cite{fradkin2006prl}.
+The expression for entanglement entropy is $S= a \,n +b \,\log n$, where $a$ and $b$ are some arbitrary constants depends on the nature of partition used in the bipartite set-up (for more details see figs. (1) and (2) in supplementary material and in our analysis, $a= 1.39$ and $b=0.038$).